jozemko/SWE-agent/docs/installation/tips.md

 ```

 * Make sure that you allow the use of the Docker socket.
 In Docker desktop, click *Settings* > *Advanced* > *Allow the default Docker socket to be used (requires password)*.
-* On the command line, you can try `sudo chmod 666 /var/run/docker.sock` or add your user to the `docker` linux user group
+* On the command line, you can try `sudo chmod 666 /var/run/docker.sock` or add your user to the `docker` linux user group with `sudo usermod -aG docker ${USER}`.
-* If your docker installation uses a different socket, you might have to symlink them, see [this command for example](https://github.com/princeton-nlp/SWE-agent/issues/20#issuecomment-2047506005)
+* If your docker installation uses a different socket, you might have to symlink them, see [this command for example](https://github.com/princeton-nlp/SWE-agent/issues/20#issuecomment-2047506005).
+* More information in the [docker docs](https://docs.docker.com/engine/install/linux-postinstall/).

 If you are using any containers from dockerhub (i.e., you ran `docker pull ...` or you are running `docker run ...`), please make sure that you are using the latest
 versions.
 Just because an image has the `latest` tag (e.g., `sweagent/swe-agent-run:latest`) does not mean that it will auto-update.
 Please run